• Skip to primary navigation

 Instructions

-• Stuff the cavity of the turkey with orange slices, lemon slices, onion and fresh herb sprigs.
+• Stuff - fill the cavity of the Turkey with Orange Slices, Lemon Slices, Onion and fresh Herb sprigs.

-• Carefully separate the turkey skin from the turkey breast.
-Pat the turkey skin dry.
-Using your hands, spread the herb butter between the turkey breast and skin, and generously slather the outside of the turkey.
-Save a bit of the herb butter for basting later.
+• Apply Butter - pat the Turkey Skin dry.
+Using your hands, spread the Herb Butter between the Skin and Turkey Breast.
+Generously slather Butter on the outside of the Turkey.
+Save a bit of the Herb Butter for basting later.

-• Loosely cover with foil and place turkey in the preheated oven.
+• Foil - loosely cover with Foil and place Turkey in the pre-heated oven.

-• Cook the turkey for 15 minutes per pound (or 30 minutes per kilogram).
+• Roast - cook the turkey for 15 minutes per pound (or 30 minutes per kilogram).
 Remove the foil when the turkey is ⅔ of the way cooked, and baste with remaining butter while it finishes cooking.
-The turkey is cooked when internal temperature is 165°F/75°C in the deepest parts of the turkey.
+It's cooked when internal temperature of Turkey Breast is 165°F (75°C) and Thighs 175°F (80°C).

-• When turkey is cooked, remove from oven, cover with foil and allow to rest for 20 minutes before serving.
+• Rest - when turkey has reached internal temperature, remove from oven, cover with foil and allow to rest for 20 minutes before serving.

 Video